STREAM EXCLUSIVE ORIGINALS

 People of a certain age might’ve never thought they’d see the day Snoop Dogg, once the figurehead of West Coast rap influenced by gang culture, would be rapping to kids about kindness and being in touch with their feelings.
 But the Snoop of 2024 is a way different from the one we met 30 years ago, and now, among the many ventures keeping the Olympics correspondent and football coach busy is his job as a kids’ TV star.

 Yup, you read that right: Mr. Drop It Like It's Hot has dropped the bandanas and low-riders and traded thug life for soft life, teaching kids vital life lessons and emotional intelligence in the animated series "Doggyland."
-Created alongside creative partner Claude Brooks, "Doggyland" is an adorable, family-friendly series about a colorful cast of dogs who sing, rap, and dance to bops that promote social-emotional and cognitive development in little ones ages 2 to 8.
+Created alongside creative partner Claude Brooks and October London, "Doggyland" is an adorable, family-friendly series about a colorful cast of dogs who sing, rap, and dance to bops that promote social-emotional and cognitive development in little ones ages 2 to 8.
 Now racking up a staggering 1.5 million views per day across varying platforms (including YouTube Kids, HappyKids.tv, and Kidoodle), "Doggyland" is not only part of the rapper’s evolution but a testament to the power of hip-hop and Brook’s vision of promoting healing through music and entertainment.

 “Learning how to understand your own feelings, that your feelings matter and but more importantly, so does everybody else's around you is important,” Brooks tells BET.com “Saying please and thank you, that we don't want to be rude…as adults we can something like with a kind of nursery rhyme kind of beat to it, the hip hop underneath it, all of a sudden you're just singing this stuff, and you don't realize, ‘Oh, this is becoming part of how I should do things.’”